 (A) Upon 30 days prior written notice to the electric utility, provide for Maintain for review by staff at its corporate headquarters, or some other place mutually agreed upon by the electric utility and staff, a copy of each and every nuclear fuel, coal, natural gas and fuel transportation contract (to the extent related to generation of electricity), the utility’s hedging policies and the utility’s internal policy for participating in a Regional Transmission Organization ancillary services market (if applicable), including every amendment and modification to each contract, that was in effect during a RAM for the electric utility; and

-(B) Notify the Staff through EFIS of every new nuclear fuel, coal, natural gas and fuel transportation contract and every new amendment and every new modification to currently existing contracts within thirty (30) days of the effective date of the contract, amendment or modification.
+(B) Notify the Staff through EFIS of every new nuclear fuel, coal, natural gas and fuel transportation contract and every new amendment and every new modification and competitive bidding materials related to currently existing contracts within thirty (30) days of the effective date of the contract, amendment or modification.
 The notification shall include where the contracts, amendments, modifications, and related competitive bidding materials may be reviewed.

 (5) Periodic Reports.
 So long as it has a RAM in effect, each electric utility shall submit a report that covers each period used to accumulate costs and revenues for inclusion in the RAM through the commission’s electronic filing and information system (EFIS) and to the Office of the Public Counsel (OPC) and to other parties.
 Each periodic report shall be verified by the affidavit of an electric utility representative(s) who has knowledge of the subject matter and who attests to both the veracity of the information and his/her knowledge of it.
 The information identified in this section shall be provided in electronic format where available (with formulas intact), and shall be submitted no later than sixty (60) days after the end of the period being reported.
 The first periodic submission shall be made within sixty (60) days after the end of the first complete month after the electric utility’s RAM goes into effect.
 Each periodic report shall contain the following information: